Guide to the Cox Proportional Hazards Model with gbm3

 best_iter_stop_start <- gbmt_performance(fit_start_stop, method='test')Strata Updates

-each stratum in the training and validation sets.
-The vector is padded
+validation sets.
+The vector is padded with NAs so it has

-with NAs so it is of the same length as the original strata
+the same length as the original strata vector and so that the

-are separated from the training set strata counts by the appropriate
+training-set strata counts by the appropriate amount.

 The original strata vector is stored within the GBMFit